- Bulk Pricing:

 Sweet Gum Tree has a pleasant aroma.

-This tree is easily identified by the pleasant scent that the leaves and bark produce.
+The pleasant scent readily identifies this tree that the leaves and bark produce.
 Many claims that this tree can be smelled from several feet away!
 Diverse in its uses, this tree is often seen in parks and even along walkways.
 Planning when planting this tree is essential.
 It has an extensive root system that could eventually disrupt particular areas if it isn't planted with growth in mind.
 The Sweet Gum Tree sports star-shaped, glossy green foliage throughout spring and summer, before blazing into autumn with a variety of hot colors.
 The tree provides winter interest by producing spiny round seed pods that hang on through winter.
 Squirrels and birds particularly favor the small black seeds inside.
 In spring, small clusters of white flowers appear to begin the process anew.
 The sap of the tree is pleasant smelling and has a chewing gum-like quality.
 The sap was used by Native Americans and pioneers alike, for medicinal purposes.
-The bark offers interesting texture, which resembles alligator skin.
+The bark offers new texture, which resembles alligator skin.
 The wood is a beautiful hardwood used to make everything from furniture and flooring to baskets and wooden bowls.
 The tree grows large, and the spreading habit of its branches make it an excellent shade tree.

 The Sweet Gum Tree produces fruit.

 Fruit from this tree is often referred to as "gumballs."
 The gumballs hang off of the limbs, appearing as small ornaments.
 Brown in appearance, these fruits appear prickly.
 One fruit may contain up to 50 seeds.
-The seeds themselves are often eaten by squirrels, chipmunks, and birds.
+Squirrels, chipmunks, and birds often eat the seeds themselves.
 When planted in a yard, this tree can attract various types of wildlife.
 Do to the sweet gum tree’s large size, it makes for a beautiful shade tree for the yard, and thus it is a favorite tree for using in landscape designs.
 The tree is also known for its fantastic fall foliage.
 The leaves on the tree can range from yellows and oranges to bright reds and deep purples.
 The colorful foliage stays on the trees until late in the fall season.
 The ornamental seed pods, called gumballs, remain on the tree throughout the winter and fall in the early spring.
 The gumballs contain black seeds that are eaten by squirrels and birds.